2003-12-09 Wetland Monitoring Report1

 i

-Laura`Eklov from SER met with Neil Parker of Chelsea Property Group, Ross Abet of John
+Laura`Eklov from SER met with Neil Parker of Chelsea Property Group, Ross Abel of John

-and the rainwater garden on September 22, 2003.
-At this time, Ms. Eklov discovered from Mx.
+and the rainwater garden on, September 22, 2003.
+At this time, Ms. Eklov 'discovered from Mr.

 developer to the north to make sure that pumping of additional water into this mitigation wetland